YoWuwuuuw/YoWuwuuuw/README.md

 ## 🙋 About Me

-Hi, I'm **YoWuwuuuw**, a sophomore majoring in Software Engineering.
+Hi, I'm **YoWuwuuuw**, a junior majoring in Software Engineering, seata committer.

 - 🎯 Passionate about Computer Science, especially backend development and system design.
 - 💻 Aspiring to become a backend engineer and software architect.